Home | Press-News | SBHA | Employment

 Information provided here furnished by staff personnel or faculty member of the representative schools listed.
 Listings presented are, as submitted.
 The listings are by no means inclusive.
 We appreciate those who do make the effort to contact us and are pleased to pass along their information.

-Seneca College – School of Tourism – Markham, Ontario Canada
+Seneca College – Centre for Tourism and Leisure Studies – Markham, Ontario, Canada

 Graduates of our programs have a number of further training opportunities.
 Transfer agreements have been made with several university programs in Canada and internationally.